SpeedyWeather/SpeedyWeather.jl/README.md

 [![CI](https://github.com/milankl/SpeedyWeather.jl/actions/workflows/CI.yml/badge.svg)](https://github.com/milankl/SpeedyWeather.jl/actions/workflows/CI.yml)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://milankl.github.io/SpeedyWeather.jl/dev)

-The focus of SpeedyWeather.jl is to develop a global atmospheric model with simple physics, that can run at various levels of precision (16, 32 and 64-bit) on different architectures (x86 and arm are supported, GPUs planned).

-Additionally, the model is written in an entirely number format-flexible way, such that any custom number format can be used and Julia will compile to the format automatically.
-In contrast to the original speedy the resolution (horizontal and vertical) is adjustable and some simple parallelism is included to run SpeedyWeather.jl efficiently on small clusters.
+SpeedyWeather.jl is a global atmospheric model with simple physics which is developed as a computational playground with an everything-flexible attitude as long as it is speedy.
+With minimal code redundancies it supports

+- any number format and precision (32 and 64 bits, 16 bits in development)
+- different architectures (x86 and arm, GPUs in development)
+- different physical models (barotropic vorticity and shallow water, primitive equations in development)
+- different spatial grids (full and octahedral grids, Gaussian and Clenshaw-Curtis, HEALPix)
+- different horizontal resolutions (T31 to T1023, 400km to 20km using linear, quadratic or cubic truncation)

+and Julia will compile to these choices just-in-time.
+Parallelisation is designed (but not fully implemented yet) towards efficiency within a compute node and at rather low resolutions: The dynamical core layer-by-layer in the vertical and the physical parameterizations gridpoint-by-gridpoint in the horizontal.

-For an overview of the functionality and explanation see the [documentation](https://milankl.github.io/SpeedyWeather.jl/dev).
+For an overview of the functionality and explanation see the (always somehow incomplete) [documentation](https://milankl.github.io/SpeedyWeather.jl/dev).

 ## Example use